tarwn/lessthandot-hugo/blogs/content/posts/2013-06-06-sharepoint-2013-bi-part-6.md

 ---
 <p style="text-align: justify;">
-  Before we can configure SharePoint, we will have to install the Analysis Service instance that will host the PowerPivot workbooks used in SharePoint, also known as “the PowerPivot instance”.
+  Before we can configure SharePoint, we will have to install the Analysis Service instance that will host the PowerPivot workbooks used in SharePoint, also known as "the PowerPivot instance".
 </p>

 <p style="text-align: justify;">